 - Ask follow-up questions.

-Here’s my guide for how to SHOW that you listen.
 When you show that you’re engaged and attentive, you’ll notice how the speaker starts directing their story toward YOU.

-4. You might have a closed-off body language
+4. You have a closed-off body language

-You need to keep an open body-language and look friendly.
+You need to keep an open body language and look friendly.
 This can be hard, especially if you’re nervous.
 But the good news is that you can fake it until you make it.
 Practice looking approachable in the mirror.
 Use that look consciously when you know that you might look closed off.

-5. You might be misjudging the situation
+5. You’re misjudging the situation